CSC207-2022F-UofT/course-project-group-134/README.md

 7. get_menus_use_case: 100/85/87
 8. chat_use_case: 100/93/77

-Kindly note that in many of the cases above, we do not have a 100% coverage due to the inability to test certain exceptions.
+Note that in many of the cases above, we do not have a 100% coverage due to the inability to test certain exceptions.
 Additionally, there are certain files (such as reviews.csv) which are local files; hence, if we were to make any tests involving them, then the tests might fail on different computers since each computer is bound to have different information in the file (This is the only reason why the get_menus_use_case does not have 100%